How do you get around Corsica? Do you need a car? These questions are often asked by travelers willing to discover the ‘Island of Beauty’.

 Rent your car in Corsica – check out Renatlcars.com to find the best deals

-When choosing your vehicle, consider the number of passengers traveling, the amount of luggage you will be carrying, and the need for an automatic transmission model.
+When choosing your vehicle, consider the number of passengers travelling, the amount of luggage you will be carrying, and the need for an automatic transmission model.
 For the standard road use an all-wheel drive car is not required in Corsica as the quality of the surface is good.

 As to electric vehicles, they are becoming more and more popular on insular routes, however, it is worth remembering that in mountainous terrain, car autonomy will be more limited than on straight, flat sections.
-Supermarkets, service stations, and numerous hotels are equipped with charging points, but it’s best to double-check their availability before traveling.
+Supermarkets, service stations, and numerous hotels are equipped with charging points, but it’s best to double-check their availability before travelling.

 Learn how to get to Corsica by air.